Greenleys Junior School – Homework Protocols.

 Year 5

-At the start of each half term, a child in Year 5 will bring home a ‘learning log menu’.
+At the start of each term (6 terms a year), a child in Year 5 will bring home a ‘learning log menu’.
 On this menu will be a selection of 8-10 homework activities.

 Each week Year 5 children will: